tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <from></from>
 </compare>

+<h2 id="billy-jack-gaither">Billy Jack Gaither <span style="font-size: small">(1999)</span></h2>
 {% assign timecode = "00:50:47" %}

 <compare>
 <james {% include timecode %}>

-<q>Billy Jack Gaither.</q> <mark>Sylacauga, Alabama, had less than 13,000 residents with seven churches when Billy Jack lived there.</mark> <mark>Only around 100 gay people lived there, but most weren't open.
+<mark>Sylacauga, Alabama, had less than 13,000 residents with seven churches when Billy Jack lived there.</mark> <mark>Only around 100 gay people lived there, but most weren't open.
 Most would travel to bars in Birmingham to meet other gay people.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.southern_podcast at="5:55-6:32" %}>